Encounters’ 2018 Edition

 Once again Encounters will be an unmissable destination in the West Hove trail.
-Local and international artists will create an unexpected and curated show.
+Local and international artists participate in an unexpected and curated show.
 The four weekends will be packed with interesting activities.Check What’s On for more›

 Arty Corner ShopOur Arti-Shop this year will be selling original artwork from our featured and emerging artists plus gift ideas.
 An opportunity to do some early Christmas shopping!
 (We accept credit cards!)

 Beautiful experience.
 We finally had the opportunity to indulge and enjoy- Kay, Brighton